MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-email.md

 Bots can communicate with users via Office 365 email in addition to other [channels](~/bot-service-manage-channels.md).
 When a bot is configured to access an email account, it receives a message when a new email arrives.
 The bot can then respond as indicated by its business logic.
 For example, the bot could send an email reply acknowledging an email was received with the message, "Hi!
 Thanks for your order!
 We will begin processing it immediately."

 > [!WARNING]
-> It is a violation of the Bot Framework [Code of Conduct](https://www.botframework.com/Content/Microsoft-Bot-Framework-Preview-Online-Services-Agreement.htm) to create "spambots", including bots that send unwanted or unsolicited bulk email.
+> It's a violation of the Bot Framework [Code of Conduct](https://www.botframework.com/Content/Developer-Code-of-Conduct-for-Microsoft-Bot-Framework.htm) to create "spambots", including bots that send unwanted or unsolicited bulk email.

 > [!NOTE]
 > If you are using Microsoft Exchange Server, make sure you have enabled [Autodiscover](/exchange/client-developer/exchange-web-services/autodiscover-for-exchange) first before configuring email channel.